Watching the Debate With Andrew Yang Fans in New Hampshire

 “We’re very depressed, in a way, because he spent a lot of time there and Iowans don’t want the thousand dollars, I guess?”
 Daniel Ayerzon, a 43 year-old volunteer from Arizona, told me.

-Louis Avila, a 23 year-old from Wisconsin, had been traveling with the campaign alongside his 19 year-old partner, Thomas Telzrow.
+Louis Avila, a 23-year-old from Wisconsin, had been traveling with the campaign alongside his 19-year-old partner, Thomas Telzrow.
 Avila took a leave of absence from his work as a medical technician to be in Iowa and now New Hampshire and, later this month, Nevada.
 It was Telzrow, who was still frustrated he hadn’t been eligible to vote in the last election, that introduced him to Yang, and the two of them were so inspired that they upended their lives for the cause.
 But with a move like that comes expectations, and like everybody else, they were feeling let down.
 They love this guy so much, and watching him on the debate stage, meekly resigned to less than half of the speaking time granted to most of the candidates, answering questions he’s answered a million times the same way he always answers them, was like watching his potential melt into the slush.

-Brendan O’Keefe, a 37-year-old carpenter from Maine, said part of the reason he favors Yang over Bernie is because Yang understands “where we’re going” whereas the Sanders campaign is about “where we’ve been.”
+Brendan O’Keefe, a 37-year-old carpenter from Maine, said part of the reason he favors Yang over Bernie is because Yang understands “where we’re going,” whereas the Sanders campaign is about “where we’ve been.”
 But you’ve gotta be able to draw that contrast yourself, as a candidate, you can’t rely on people like Brendan to explain it in the hallway of a movie theater while the sounds of Birds of Prey creep out from under the door.

 “I think it’s part of who he is and the way he was raised and things like that,” Telzrow said.
 The difficulty is it’s what they like about him, that he’s polite and nice and people genuinely seem to like him.
 But at some point such qualities become incompatible with a desire to win.